 - Discipline: It took some time and discipline to truly disconnected from social media and networking as part of letting go, but once I became disciplined about it, I was able to find time and focus to complete the work that needed to be done – caring for my growing family and making sure my clients were continuing to excel in this COVID-changed fundraising landscape.

-As I write this post, my new addition is curled up on my chest and I’m excited but worried about my “return” to networking and social media.
+As I write this post, my new addition is curled up on my chest and I’m excited but worried about my “return” to networking and social media and creating work boundaries.
 I’m excited to engage in new conversations but will continue to focus on my family and clients, making sure I have the headspace and time I need for my top priorities.

-If you want to chat more about how you can find space in your schedule and how you can let go please reach out to me.
+Check our blog to read about various kinds of works we undertake.
+If you want to chat more about how you can find space in your schedule, how you can let go and more about creating work boundaries please reach out to me.